VanaparthiSuribabu/Mathematical-Conversions/README.md

 # Mathematical Conversions

+In this, pipes are used to convert from one unit to another unit.
+For each converter, I have created one pipe.
+The pipes are cube pipe, square pipe, sqrt pipe , mb pipe,gb pipe,tb pipe,decimalbinary pipe,month pipe ,year pipe decimaloctal pipe and decimalhexa pipe.
+This is used to convert  mathematical numbers to cube,sqrt,cuberoot,square of that number ,years to months,hours,minutes,days,seconds ,memory units to mb,gb,tb and decimal to binary,octal,hexa decimal .

 ## Using the complete angular project

 Download the mathematical-conversions folder into your project and run the application.